fvanwijk/mox/readme.md

 ### mox.setupResults()

 Pass an object with a configuration for the spy functions of the already registered mocks.
-If the value is a function, it will be set using Jasmine's `andCallFake()`, otherwise it uses `andReturn`
+If the value is a function, it will be set using Jasmine's `and.callFake()`, otherwise it uses `and.returnValue`

 ```javascript
 mox.setupResults(function () {